Social Media Guidelines

 While these are the official accounts of the University, many departments or colleges have already taken the social media plunge, including Admissions (slipperyrockuniversity on Instagram) and the College of Education (SRU College of Education on Facebook).

-If you have been authorized to create a social media account on behalf of your department or program, please consult the SRU's Best Practices for Social Media and Nine Required Elements for Your Social Media Account to be sure you're following graphic identity standards.
+If you have been authorized to create a social media account on behalf of your department or program, please consult SRU's Nine Required Elements for Your Social Media Account to be sure you're following graphic identity standards.